microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge08.md

   - [Configure the drug exposure insights sample notebook](https://learn.microsoft.com/en-us/industry/healthcare/healthcare-data-solutions/omop-analytics-configure#configure-the-drug-exposure-insights-sample-notebook) to demonstrate an exploratory analysis on the drug_era table using PySpark in notebook

-- **[Use the OMOP analytics sample notebooks](https://learn.microsoft.com/en-us/industry/healthcare/healthcare-data-solutions/omop-analytics-sample-notebooks) to achieve visualtization after the data pipelines hydrate the FHIR clinical data in the silver and gold lakehouses, respectively.**
+- **[Use the OMOP analytics sample notebooks](https://learn.microsoft.com/en-us/industry/healthcare/healthcare-data-solutions/omop-analytics-sample-notebooks) to achieve visualization after the data pipelines hydrate the FHIR clinical data in the silver and gold lakehouses, respectively.**

 You can find a sample \`thingamajig.config\` file in the \`/ChallengeXX\` folder of the Resources.zip file provided by your coach.
 This is a good starting reference, but you will need to discover how to set exact settings.

-Please configure the thingamajig with the following specifications:
-- Use dynamic IP addresses
-- Only trust the following whitelisted servers: "mothership", "IoTQueenBee"
-- Deny access to "IoTProxyShip"

-You can view an architectural diagram of an IoT thingamajig here: [Thingamajig.PDF](/Student/Resources/Architecture.PDF?raw=true).

 ## Success Criteria
 *Success criteria goes here.
 The success criteria should be a list of checks so a student knows they have completed the challenge successfully.
 These should be things that can be demonstrated to a coach.*